 Clean all inside and outside windows regularly.
-Use an alcohol-based cleaning solution and wipe dry with either a lintfree or a chamois cloth.
+Use an alcohol- based cleaning solution and wipe dry with either a lint free or a chamois cloth.
 Avoid running the wiper blades over a dry windshield to prevent scratching the glass.
 Spray on washer fluid first.
+A scratched windshield will reduce visibility.